 Curbside bus operations - which pick up and drop off passengers on street corners instead of using terminals - have been the subject of much debate in recent years.
 They are popular in urban areas because they offer a cheap alternative to other modes of city travel, but their fatal crash rate is seven times higher than other kinds of buses.
 What's more, some curbside bus companies repeatedly dodge federal safety requirements, reports the Post:

 "Safety officials long have complained that their attempts to put unsafe bus operators out of business are frequently thwarted by 'reincarnated carriers' that simply reopen for business under a different name or in a different location, or that transfer their buses to an affiliated company that shares similar ownership."

 To combat this particular issue, FCSMA has enacted a new rule which prevents these closed-down companies from "reincarnating" into various other forms, according to the news release.

 This week, to highlight its continued focus on enforcing safety requirements, the Administration launched International Roadcheck 2012, a three-day initiative involving an estimated 70,000 bus and truck inspections.
 Together with the Commercial Vehicle Safety Alliance (CVSA), FCMSA has dispatched 10,000 inspectors throughout North America to ensure that carriers are in compliance with federal safety requirements.
 Roadcheck 2012 began on June 5 and will conclude today.

-If you or a loved one has been injured in an auto accident, contact the Missouri personal injury attorneys at Aaron Sachs and Associates to schedule a free initial consultation.
+If you or a loved one has been injured in an auto accident, contact the Missouri personal injury attorneys at Aaron Sachs & Associates, P.C. to schedule a free initial consultation.
 Call 1-888-777-AUTO, or visit our website.